-'Tis the season to team skimpy bikinis and skin-tight bathers with Santa hats – at least if you are one of 4,000 high-spirited revellers at the Sunburnt Christmas (sunburntchristmas.com.au) fest on Sydney's Bondi Beach on 25 December.
+'Tis the season to team skimpy bikinis and skin-tight bathers with Santa hats – at least if you are one of 4000 high-spirited revellers at the Sunburnt Christmas (sunburntchristmas.com.au) fest on Sydney's Bondi Beach on 25 December.
 In fact, it's tradition.
-Slather yourself in high factor sun cream and join the surfer dudes and backpackers for beach barbecues, DJs pumping out tunes on three stages, and festive dips in the Pacific that are, like, totally awesome.
+Slather yourself in high-factor suncream and join surfers and backpackers for beach barbecues, DJs pumping out tunes on three stages, and festive dips in the Pacific that are, like, totally awesome.

 Nieuwjaarsduik, the Netherlands

 Not all seasonal dips are as balmy as Bondi – what could be more, erm, refreshing than a New Year's Day dip in the North Sea?
-Whether you think they are brave or stark raving bonkers, you can't help but admire the 10,000 Dutch who strip down to their bathers on 1 January for the shivering Nieuwjaarsduik at the Hague's seaside resort of Scheveningen.
-Join them if you dare to plunge into the briny blue – not forgetting your orange bobble hat, of course.
+Whether you think they are brave or stark raving bonkers, you can't help but admire the 10,000 Dutch who strip down to their bathers on 1 January for the shivering Nieuwjaarsduik (New Year's dive) – at the Hague's seaside resort of Scheveningen.
+Join them if you dare to jump into the briny blue – not forgetting your orange bobble hat, of course.

 Great Christmas Pudding Race, England

 Imagine trying to balance a Christmas pudding on a paper plate while running.
 Got it?
 Right, now picture yourself wearing an XXL Santa costume while racing with said pudding over inflatable obstacles and down bouncy slides, with someone spraying whipped cream in your direction every so often.
-Once again teams of six are doing battle for the prized pudding trophy in the name of Cancer Research at the Great Christmas Pudding Race (www.xmaspuddingrace.org.uk) in London's Covent Garden on 7 December.
+Teams of six battle for the prized pudding trophy in the name of Cancer Research at the Great Christmas Pudding Race (xmaspuddingrace.org.uk) in London's Covent Garden in early December.
 Similar races are held in Brighton and Lyme Regis.

 Reindeer Race, Norway

-The bite of snow, the thunder of hooves and skijoring Run, Rudolph, Run style can only mean Tromsø's Reindeer Racing Championships (www.msm.no), taking place on 9 February 2014.
-Sure, Christmas will be long gone by then, but up here in the icy wilderness of the Arctic Circle it feels eternally festive.
-Wrap up warm for subzero temps and join the Sami people to cheer and whoop as reindeer pull skiers by at speeds of up to 60km/hr.
+The bite of snow, the thunder of hooves and skijoring Run, Rudolph, Run-style can only mean Tromsø's Reindeer Racing Championships (msm.no), taking place in early February.
+Sure, Christmas is long gone by then, but up here in the icy wilderness of the Arctic Circle in Norway, it feels eternally festive.
+Wrap up warm for subzero temps and join the Sami people to cheer and whoop as reindeer pull skiers at speeds of up to 60km/hr.